 Every day, we receive a great deal of information from our senses that we use to organize our behavior, learn, and successfully interact with the world.
 Our senses give us input about the physical status of our body and the environment around us.
 Sensory experiences include touch, taste, smell, sight, sound, body awareness, movement, and the pull of gravity.

 Our brains must organize this information so that we can function in everyday situations such as the classroom, at work, on the playground, at home, and during social interactions.
-Sensory integration is this ongoing process within the nervous system of taking in and responding to sensory events.
-It is truly amazing that one brain can organize input from all senses simultaneously, and still come up with a response to the demands of the environment.
+Sensory integration is the ongoing process within the nervous system of taking in and responding to sensory events.
+It is truly amazing that one brain can organize input from all senses simultaneously and still come up with responses to the demands of the environment.

 The central nervous system is constantly focusing, screening, sorting, and responding to sensory information both from the external environment and from internal receptors in order to perform purposeful activities.
-Imagine the amount of sensory integration needed to sit in a chair, pay attention in an active classroom, copy an assignment, or stand and read out loud to the class!
+Imagine the amount of sensory integration needed to sit in a chair, pay attention in an active classroom, copy an assignment, or stand and read out loud to the class.
+Some children have difficulty processing all of the information they are receiving, and their behavior may be different from other children in response.
 Our occupational therapists are well equipped to handle the complex needs of children with sensory processing disorders.

-Sensory Processing Disorder (SPD) occurs when the nervous system cannot effectively take in, process and respond to the sensory information from within the body and the surrounding environment.
-Children with SPD may perceive sensory information in a way that is different from most others.
-The result can be unusual ways of responding or behaving, and struggles with learning new skills.
-Difficulties may result in challenges participating in activities of everyday life, and for some with extreme sensitivity or sensory defensiveness, avoidance of interactions and activities, agitation, distress or anxiety.
-If you feel your child may be experiencing difficulties effectively processing sensations and it is impacting your daily life, call our office for a free phone intake.
-You will speak with one of our skilled occupational therapists who can help guide you to a better understanding of your child and determine the most appropriate course of action.
+Sensory processing disorder (SPD) occurs when the nervous system cannot effectively take in, process, and respond to the sensory information from within the body and the surrounding environment.
+Children with SPD may perceive sensory information in a way that is different from others.
+The result can be unusual ways of responding or behaving and struggling with learning new skills.
+Difficulties may result in challenges participating in everyday activities.
+For some with extreme sensitivity or sensory defensiveness, avoidance of interactions and activities, agitation, distress, or anxiety may occur.

 Sensory Integration Intervention